Our Verdict

 Should You Buy the Patagonia Nano Air Hoody?

 The Nano Air is soft and comfortable, lightweight and portable, and breathable.
 Yet it's not the best at any of these things, nor is it the best combination of these traits that we've tested.
 And it's one of the most expensive models in our lineup.
-Perhaps its fit is perfect for you, but we think there are better options that offer even more of these features for a lower cost.
+Perhaps the fit is perfect for you, but we think there are some better options that offer even more of these features for a lower cost.

 What Other Insulated Jackets Should You Consider?